Shardeum Documentation

 Lack of interoperability between disparate networks has been a much remarked upon problem historically but recent solutions in the form of bridges, trust-minimized communication protocols such as the Interblockchain Communications Protocol (IBC) and cross-consensus messaging formats such as (XCMP) have all facilitated interoperability between heterogeneous blockchains.

-Shardeum will benefit from the interoperability solutions that have already been developed.
+Shardeum will benefit from the interoperability solutions that have already been developed by third parties.
 It shares the sentiment espoused by other networks that heterogeneous chains should be able to transact and interact and thus that interoperability between networks is a necessary feature.

 Initially, Shardeum will accomplish interoperability through integration with multi-chain protocols and cross-chain bridges such as Axelar and Layer 0.
 Bridges facilitate cross-chain transactions and asset flows between disparate Layer 0, Layer 1 and Layer 2 networks.
 This bestows numerous benefits upon Shardeum, as well as other networks with which it interoperates, including: